 Business process outsourcing comes with several benefits.
 That’s why businesses of all sizes have taken the plunge into outsourcing.
 Twenty-seven percent of small companies outsourced a business function in 2019, and startups are encouraged to do so this year.

-But some companies and enterprises might work with the wrong BPO service providers.
+However, some companies and enterprises might work with the wrong BPO service providers.
 Others might decide to outsource processes inappropriate for their businesses.

 Here are the advantages and disadvantages that will help you decide on outsourcing initiatives.